Call for proposals 2026

 HIP Norway is looking for bold ideas that seek to improve resilience against natural disasters or improve humanitarian response in conflicts and disasters.
 The programme supports projects within one or more of the following focus areas:

-NOK 100 million is allocated to new Innovation Lab and scaling projects in 2025.
+NOK 100 million is allocated to new Innovation Lab and Scaling projects in 2026.

 The total funding allocated for each grant scheme is subject to applications received.